 The only natural resource that was exploited on a large scale was sulphur, which is formed mainly through volcanic activity.
 During the Middle Ages, this mineral was used as an antibacterial agent in medicines and for manufacturing dyestuffs.
 Demand exploded with the proliferation of firearms starting in the 14th century, as sulphur is a key ingredient in gunpowder.
 The sulphur trade illustrates the dominance of foreign powers over Iceland: the kings of Norway controlled the mining in the 12th century until the English, who originally sailed into Icelandic waters to fish, took it over, before the merchants of the Hanseatic League acquired the business toward the end of the 15th century.
 Sulphur was mined primarily in the vicinity of Lake Mývatn and in Krýsuvίk on the Reykjanes peninsula in open-cast mines, with Húsavίk serving as the main shipping port.
 The profits are said to have been breath-taking, and in 1561 the Danish crown secured a monopoly.
 By the end of the 16th century the deposits were largely depleted, but mining continued until well into the 20th century.

 The expanding fishery drove the economy.
-The first bank was established in 1855, new fishing towns took root, factories for ice-making and fish processing sprang up in the harbour towns.
-The first fishmeal factory opened in Siglufjördur in 1910, and in 1915 a new port facility went into operation in Reykjavίk, whose population doubled.
+The first bank was established in 1855, new fishing towns developed, factories for ice-making and fish processing sprang up in the harbour towns.
+The first fishmeal factory opened in Siglufjördur in 1910, and in 1915 a new port facility began operation in Reykjavίk, whose population doubled.
 The mechanisation of the Icelandic fishing fleet began in 1905 with the first trawler, the “Coot”.
 The herring fishery also flourished, but when salted-fish exports collapsed in the 1930s, the industry suffered a severe crisis that lasted until the demand for fish exploded during World War II.

 Siglufjörður.
 Herring Factory Town